Nature in Corsica

 The Tyrrhenian painted frog (Discoglossus sardus).
 This small frog only occurs in Corsica, Sardinia, the Hyères islands and in the Tuscan archipelago.
 In Corsica, it ranges from sea level to 1800 m.
 In spring, it reproduces in small temporary ponds along the coast.
 It is very similar to the Corsican painted frog (Discoglossus montalentii), who is scarcer and prefers mountain streams.

 Mountain stream near Soccia (Corse-du-Sud).
-Corsica has plenty of wild and unpolluted rivers, which support remarkable ecosystems.
+Corsica has plenty of wild and unpolluted streams, which support remarkable ecosystems.

 The Corsican painted frog (Discoglossus montalentii).
 This small frog is restricted to Corsica, where it is rather rare.
 It appreciates clear mountain streams.
 It looks very similar to the Tyrrhenian painted frog (Discoglossus sardus), also occurring in Corsica, who prefers ponds and rivers at lower elevation.
 Seen from the side, the Corsican painted frog has a rounder snout.